anissa218/subgroup-balance-latent-separation/README.md

 ## Analysis notebooks

 Main analyses and paper figures are reproduced in the notebooks in `final_notebooks/`.
-Pre-computed results (distance metrics, allocation sensitivity summaries) are available for download at **[LINK TO DATA REPOSITORY]** — place the downloaded `processed_results/` folder at the root of this repository.

 ### Notebooks